zilladebug/Laravel-Vagrant/README.md

 ## First time running Homestead - CHOOSE A VIRTUAL MACHINE
 - Choose one of these options:
+  After this, continue the installation process as mentioned above
 ```
     1. hyperv
     2. parallels
     3. virtualbox - choose this if you have VirtualMachine Box
     4. vmware_desktop

-    continue the installation process as mentioned above
 ```